 I learned about this fascinating phenomenon from Rhonda Patrick, who is brilliant at communicating complicated health-related literature to the non-academic.
 Basically, the gut is composed of sensitive intestinal cells that need particular fuel to be healthy (such as short-chain fatty acids like sodium butyrate).
 If that cell population doesn’t get what it needs, it degrades and releases inflammatory cytokines, the same kind that have been shown to have a causal role in symptoms of depression and anxiety.
 These short-chain fatty acids are fed by insoluble fibers that can be ingested in various common vegetables and leafy greens.
 It’s not so hard.
 Inflammation keeps coming back up over and over again…

 If you can rein this in – minimally have a decently large salad or a green smoothie every other day at the least – then you’ll make it so that you’re not compounding what’s likely extant inflammatory activity each time you decide to have a cheat meal or something.
 Again, add instead of taking away, and you’ll give yourself more freedom to feel better and be healthier.

 Don’t overcomplicate it

-People lean on diet because it’s something within our control.
+People lean on diet because it’s something within their control.
 That’s the appeal of food fixation: there’s a lot of writing about what it does for you, good or bad, and you can play God to an extent.
 The power to change fate is in your hands, right?

 It’s not that attending to just seed oils will save you.
-It’s about paying attention to how your food makes you feel not so much just as you’re eating it but in the minutes and hours and days following.
+It’s about paying attention to how your food makes you feel, not so much just as you’re eating it but in the minutes and hours, and days following.
 You don’t need to be an obsessive to see benefit.
 You just need to be normal.